draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

         i.
 Remove all columns except 'Gene Name' from the "All genes of <organism>" table, ii. then click `choose a transform` and select 'Reactions of gene', iii. then add the `property` 'Accession-2'

+        .. note:: The column 'Accession-2' should contain the Genbank locus tags of your organism.
+If this information is not in this column, try the column 'Acccession-1'.
+If you used another column to obtain these locus tags, please, rename it to 'Accession-2' before using the table with :py:class:`~refinegems.classes.gapfill.BioCycGapFiller`.

         iv. and delete the 'Gene Name' column.
         v.
-After that select the column 'Accession-2' and use the filter function in the box on the right side of the page to delete all empty rows. vi.
-Finally, click `Export to Spreadsheet File` from the box on the right side and choose `Frame IDs`.
+After that select the column containing the locus tags and use the filter function in the box on the right side of the page to delete all empty rows. vi.
+Finally, click `Export to Spreadsheet File` from the box on the right side and choose `frame IDs`.

 5. **For the reactions table:**

     i.
-Remove all columns except 'Reaction' from the "All reactions of <organism>" table, ii. then click `choose a transform`:
+Remove all columns except 'Reaction' from the "All reactions of <organism>" table, ii. then choose the `property`:

-        a. select 'Reactants of reaction',
-        b. then select 'Products of reaction'

-    iii. and then choose the `property`:

         a.
-'EC-Number',
+'Object ID',
-        b. then 'Reaction-Direction',
+        b. then 'EC-Number',
         c. and then 'Spontaneous?'.

-    iv.
-Finally, click `Export to Spreadsheet File` in the box on the right side and choose `Frame IDs`.

-6. **For the metabolites table:**

-    i.
-Use the MetaCyc database to get the table "All compounds of MetaCyc". ii.
-Remove all columns except 'Compound',
-    iii. then choose the `property`:
+    iii.

-        a.
-'Object ID',
-        b. then 'Chemical Formula',
-        c. then 'InChI-Key',
-        d. and then 'database links' > 'ChEBI'.

-    iv.
 Finally, click `Export to Spreadsheet File` in the box on the right side and choose `common names`.

+@TODO Are these really all requirements?
-Gap filling with a GFF (and SwissProt)
+Gap-filling with a GFF (and SwissProt)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | **Requirement:** Protein GFF (RefSeq or GenBank format)
 | **Class:** :py:class:`~refinegems.classes.gapfill.GeneGapFiller`
 | **Runtime estimation:** *to be determined*

-In contrast to the other gap filling options, this one can be applied, if the organism has no database entry.
+In contrast to the other gap-filling options, this one can be applied, if the organism has no database entry.
-Therefore, this gap filling algorithmn also works with newly discovered strains.
+Therefore, this gap-filling algorithmn also works with newly discovered strains.

 The idea is to extract the coding sequences of the organism from the GFF and map the corresponding locus tags to the ones found in the model to identfy missing genes.
 Subsequently, the sequences of the